For Funders & Investors

 Interested in supporting Vinerals Technologies?
 We would love to discuss how your investment can advance accessible technology, job creation, and social impact in Quebec.

-We are looking for patient, mission-aligned capital partners who:
+We seek patient, mission-aligned capital partners who understand: